 High grade investments are considered the safest debt available.
-On the other hand, investments that are listed as in default are the riskiest debt instruments, as they have already demonstrated that they are unable to repay their obligations.
-Hence, investments in default will need to offer a much higher interest rate if they intend to invest money in them.
+On the other hand, investments that are listed as in default are the riskiest debt instruments because they have already demonstrated that they are unable to repay their obligations.
+Hence, investments in default will need to offer a much higher interest rate if they intend for anyone to invest money in them.

 Advantages of Credit Agencies

 There are many benefits to the work that credit agencies do.

 1. They Help Good Institutions Get Better Rates